Guillaume-favier/chat-nodejs/README.md

 chat-nodejs
 ===========

 An open source chat with node js.
-You just need to put the folder html on your web server

 Explain html & js :
 -------------------

-just using socket.io file from node server file to conect the two webserver.
+You just need to put the folder html on your web server just using socket.io file from node server file to conect the two webserver.
-And the css framework is : [pure-css](https://purecss.io/)
+The css framework is : [pure-css](https://purecss.io/) and the icons are [feather-icons]('https://feathericons.com/')

 Explain nodejs :
 ----------------